Integer programming: Exact algorithms for a small number of variables

+These algorithms can also be used for mixed integer linear programs (MILP) - programs in which some variables are integer and some variables are real.
+The original algorithm of Lenstra has run-time $2^{O(n^3)}\cdot poly(d,L)$, where n is the number of integer variables, d is the number of continuous variables, and L is the binary encoding size of the problem.
+Using techniques from later algorithms, the factor $2^{O(n^3)}$ can be improved to $2^{O(n\log n)}$ or to $n^n$.

 Heuristic methods

 Since integer linear programming is NP-hard, many problem instances are intractable and so heuristic methods must be used instead.
 For example, tabu search can be used to search for solutions to ILPs.
 To use tabu search to solve ILPs, moves can be defined as incrementing or decrementing an integer constrained variable of a feasible solution while keeping all other integer-constrained variables constant.
 The unrestricted variables are then solved for.
 Short-term memory can consist of previously tried solutions while medium-term memory can consist of values for the integer constrained variables that have resulted in high objective values (assuming the ILP is a maximization problem).
 Finally, long-term memory can guide the search towards integer values that have not previously been tried.